 Given its somewhat unique attributes, Pontefract is a track which places significant demands upon jockeyship, with factors such as keeping their mount well balanced, maintaining the correct pace headed into the turns and, crucially not kicking for home too soon, being vital to success.
 As such the mounts of any rider with a solid record at the track are well worth a second look, whilst in general it may pay to favour experienced and high class jockeys.

-Over the few seasons Ben Curtis’s 21% strike rate and £27.99 profit to £1 level stakes, and Silvestre De Sousa (30%SR, £8.38LSP) have been the men to follow in the saddle, whilst locally based handler Richard Whitaker (25%, £38.08) has fared best amongst the trainers.
+Over the few seasons Ben Curtis’s 21% strike rate and a £27.99 net win to £1 level stakes, and Silvestre De Sousa (30%SR, £8.38LSP) have been the men to follow in the saddle, whilst locally based handler Richard Whitaker (25%, £38.08) has fared best amongst the trainers.

-Despite its tricky reputation, there have been a couple of avenues to profit here for those who prefer the straightforward approach of simply backing the favourite.
-Again, looking at recent seasons, supporting the market leader in all 2yo events at the track would have returned a solid 46% strike rate and level stakes profit of £8.59, with the 4yo+ handicap category (34%, +£4.58) also taking jolly backers into the black.
+Despite its tricky reputation, there have been a couple of avenues to a net win here for those who prefer the straightforward approach of simply backing the favourite.
+Again, looking at recent seasons, supporting the market leader in all 2yo events at the track would have returned a solid 46% strike rate and a level stakes net win of £8.59, with the 4yo+ handicap category (34%, +£4.58) also taking jolly backers into the black.
 Who said punting was hard?

 Races at Perth